 To transfer SpamSieve's data to another machine, first quit both copies of SpamSieve.
 Then copy the folder and the preferences file to the corresponding locations on the other machine.

-For example, you could temporarily copy them from one Mac to iCloud Drive and then from iCloud Drive to the other Mac.
-Do not keep the live copy of SpamSieve's data in cloud storage; this will lead to database corruption.
+- You can do this using Migration Assistant. - Or you could temporarily copy them from one Mac to iCloud Drive and then from iCloud Drive to the other Mac.
+(Do not keep the live copy of SpamSieve's data in cloud storage; this will lead to database corruption.)